 Download Xiaomi Mi A3 Stock Firmware (Fastboot Images)

-The stock firmware for Mi A3 (codename: laurel_sprout) is available as “fastboot images”, which includes image (.img) files of various partitions of the device.
+The stock firmware for Mi A3 (codename: laurel_sprout) is available as “fastboot images”, which includes image (.img) files of various firmware partitions of the device.
 It’s strongly recommend that you download the latest version of the fastboot image linked below for your specific variant.

 For Global Variant